yinghork/15418-Project/README.md

 4/11	                Milestone Report

-Week 3: 4/11 - 4/15	  Parallelize the sequential program using different parallel framework (CUDA/GPU).
+Week 3: 4/11 - 4/15	  Haley - Parallelize the current sequential program using different parallel framework (CUDA).
+                      Claire - Spend half the week to update the sequential program with more fluid boid movement, adding and refining possible rules and parameters.
+Then around 4/14, work on the parallelization with Haley.

-Week 4: 4/18 - 4/22	  Optimize the parallel implementation, conduct experiments and analysis on different parallel frameworks and communication models.
+Week 4: 4/18 - 4/22	  Optimize the parallel implementation, conduct experiments and analysis on communication models.
+                      Haley - Experiment with different frameworks for optimizing neighbor determination/communication.
+                      Claire - Experiment with different work distributions and the parameters associated with boid movement.

 Week 5: 4/25 - 4/29	  Create visualization, write project report and prepare for poster session.
+                      Haley - First half: Create a visualization using OpenGL/GLUT.
+                      Haley - Second half: Write project report and work on poster.
+                      Claire - First half: Run final tests and collect information for report/poster.
+                      Claire - Second half: Write project report and work on poster.

 4/29                  Final Report

 5/5                   Poster Session

-The milestone exists is to give you a deadline approximately halfway through the project.
-The following are suggestions for information to include in your milestone write-up.
-Your goal in the writeup is to assure the course staff (and yourself) that your project is proceeding as you said it would in your proposal.
-If it is not, your milestone writeup should emphasize what has been causing you problems, and provide an adjusted schedule and adjusted goals.
-As projects differ, not all items in the list below are relevant to all projects.
-Make sure your project schedule on your main project page is up to date with work completed so far, and well as with a revised plan of work for the coming weeks.
-As by this time you should have a good understanding of what is required to complete your project, I want to see a very detailed schedule for the coming weeks.
-I suggest breaking time down into half-week increments.
-Each increment should have at least one task, and for each task put a personâ€™s name on it.

 ### MILESTONE